Outside the Grand Illusion: What I Like About Self-Publishing

 Self-Publishing Enables 100% Control

-While I believe that this category is a two-edged sword, it is undeniable that with self-publishing all responsibility for quality is entirely up to the writer.
+While I believe that this category is a two-edged sword, it is undeniable that all responsibility for quality is entirely up to the writer with self-publishing.
 Additionally, if the writer wants full creative/business/marketing control, self-publishing meets their needs completely.
-It is fully understandable that a writer who wants a break, but can’t find it through ‘traditional’ avenues, would be tempted to self-publish.
+Understandably, a writer who wants a break but can’t find it through ‘traditional’ avenues would be tempted to self-publish.
 I can’t blame them.
-I just hope that these self-same writers truly exhaust effective career paths, truly get quality, unbiased feedback, and make every effort that the end product is of a high, professional standard.
+I hope that these self-same writers truly exhaust effective career paths, truly get quality, unbiased feedback, and make every effort that the end product is of a high, professional standard.